bnafack/NBA_GAMES/README.md

  Each game is important for ranking because we are attempting to predict a winning team for the season.
 Missing values will have an effect on the final ranking prediction from the regular season to the playoffs.
 As a result, locating the correct missing value is critical.
 I used the imputation method in this case because each game is important.
   I got the data in the folder [new_data](https://github.com/B23579/NBA_GAMES/tree/main/new_data)

+ # Implementation
+ All methods in this study were implemented in R. The mlr package was used to implement logistic regression.
+This package's default settings were set.
+Using RepCV and the stratify method, we train and cross-validate our logistic regression model.
 ***
 # Website refences to understand how NBA works